• Skip to primary navigation

 If you already have cooked chicken, then just toss it with the herbs before adding to the pasta.

-What to serve with Lemon Chicken Pasta
+What to serve with Chicken Lemon Pasta

 With this lemony chicken pasta, about all you need is a simple salad and a loaf of crusty bread to catch any extra sauce.
 If you want some veggies, then try roasted asparagus or carrots.